 The cheapest options for full coverage car insurance in Missouri are:

 - Allstate: $893 per year

+For military personnel and their families, USAA has the lowest prices, averaging $485 per year for full coverage.
 Progressive has the highest rates for a full coverage policy, with an average cost of $1,652 per year.

 Your car insurance costs may differ from these figures based on factors like your credit score, history of violations, age and more.
 The full-coverage policy averages shown are for comprehensive and collision insurance with $100,000 bodily injury liability coverage per person, $300,000 bodily injury liability coverage per accident and $100,000 property damage coverage per accident.

 How to Compare Cheap Missouri Car Insurance Quotes Online

 Most insurers in Missouri have a section on their website where customers can request reasonably accurate quotes.
 Make sure to determine your specific needs before you start shopping.

 - Use the same coverage levels as you compare rates.
 For instance, if you want a comprehensive and collision policy with a $1,000 deductible, specifying this to all providers makes it easier for you to compare rates.

 - MoneyGeek can help you get a quote estimate through its car insurance calculator — without providing personal information.
 You only need to provide specific details if you want a personalized quote.
 You may also use MoneyGeek’s data to choose which companies you want to contact for a quote.

 - Based on MoneyGeek’s study, the cheapest companies in Missouri are State Farm and Allstate.
 You can start by getting a quote from these companies.